MicrosoftDocs/cpp-docs/docs/atl/reference/csecuritydesc-class.md

 ```

 ### Parameters
- `pDacl`
+ *pDacl*
  Pointer to an `CDacl` structure in which to store a copy of the security descriptor's DACL.
-If a discretionary **ACL** exists, the method sets `pDacl` to the address of the security descriptor's discretionary **ACL**.
-If a discretionary **ACL** does not exist, no value is stored.
+If a discretionary ACL exists, the method sets *pDacl* to the address of the security descriptor's discretionary ACL.
+If a discretionary ACL does not exist, no value is stored.

- `pbPresent`
+ *pbPresent*
- Pointer to a value that indicates the presence of a discretionary **ACL** in the specified security descriptor.
-If the security descriptor contains a discretionary **ACL**, this parameter is set to true.
-If the security descriptor does not contain a discretionary **ACL**, this parameter is set to false.
+ Pointer to a value that indicates the presence of a discretionary ACL in the specified security descriptor.
+If the security descriptor contains a discretionary ACL, this parameter is set to true.
+If the security descriptor does not contain a discretionary ACL, this parameter is set to false.

- `pbDefaulted`
+ *pbDefaulted*
- Pointer to a flag set to the value of the SE_DACL_DEFAULTED flag in the **SECURITY_DESCRIPTOR_CONTROL** structure if a discretionary **ACL** exists for the security descriptor.
-If this flag is true, the discretionary **ACL** was retrieved by a default mechanism; if false, the discretionary **ACL** was explicitly specified by a user.
+ Pointer to a flag set to the value of the SE_DACL_DEFAULTED flag in the `SECURITY_DESCRIPTOR_CONTROL` structure if a discretionary ACL exists for the security descriptor.
+If this flag is true, the discretionary ACL was retrieved by a default mechanism; if false, the discretionary ACL was explicitly specified by a user.

 ### Return Value
  Returns true if the method succeeds, false if it fails.